 - Cousino Macul and Concha y Toro Wineries Day Trip from Santiago

 Flights to Santiago arrive at Santiago International Airport.
 If you are staying in Santiago, you’ll need to take an official taxi (be careful of touts) or an organised private transfer.
 Buses are not an easy option.

 Otherwise, there are plenty of internal flight options in Chile if you’re travelling between cities.
 Qantas offer onward connections to cities across South America with oneworld® partners LAN and TAM, the choice is yours.
 Buses also run on the main routes between key destinations.
 Train travel is possible although can be slow.

 Taxis are readily available and the recommended form of transport for night travel.
 They can be hailed from the street or caught at designated stands – the two types are the yellow-blue stripe public taxis and the blue, green and white radio taxis.

-3 flights to Santiago from Sydney per week with onward flights on our codeshare partners LAN and TAM.
+Four flights to Santiago from Sydney per week from February 2015 with onward flights on our codeshare partners LAN and TAM.

 World's Best Inflight Wine Cellar 2013

 Awarded Best First, Business and Overall Wine Cellar at Business Traveller 'Cellars in the Sky Awards' 2013